|Position:||Defensive Line/Recruiting Coordinator|

 Angus McClure has over 20 years of coaching experience and is entering his ninth season as a member of the Bruin staff.
 In 2012, he began coaching the defensive line, having previously coached tight ends, offensive line and special teams since arriving in Westwood in 2007.
 Angus continues in his role as the Recruiting Coordinator.
 Over the past eight years, McClure has also led the recruiting effort which has resulted in Bruin classes being ranked among the nation's top 20 in each year.
 In 2013-14, he was named among the Top 25 Recruiters in College Football by Rivals.
 In addition, UCLA has had a defensive lineman selected in six of the past eight NFL drafts.

-This past season, McClure's defensive line keyed the defense which ranked third in the Pac-12.
+In the 2014 season, McClure's defensive line keyed the defense which ranked third in the Pac-12.
 Owamagbe Odighizuwa, who was a third-round selection of the New York Giants in the 2015 NFL Draft, and Kenny Clark each earned second-team All-Pac-12 honors.
 Eddie Vanderdoes was named honorable mention.
 Ellis McCarthy signed with the Miami Dolphins.

 In 2013, Cassius Marsh, who earned an East-West All-Star game and NFL combine invite, and Keenan Graham each enjoyed career seasons.
 Marsh was a fourth-round selection by the Seattle Seahawks.
 McClure also helped tutor a group of impressive young linemen.
 McCarthy was named one of the team's most improved players at the annual banquet.
 Vanderdoes, a freshman All-America pick, and Clark, Most Valuable Lineman at the Sun Bowl, caused opponents problems all season long.
 UCLA became the only school to have 5 defensive lineman participate in College All Star Games in the previous two years.